CFPB's Section 1033

 Altitude Consulting helps financial institutions prepare

-The Consumer Financial Protection Bureau (CFPB) is set to finalize Section 1033 of the Dodd-Frank Act in October 2024.
+The Consumer Financial Protection Bureau (CFPB) released the final Section 1033 ruling of the Dodd-Frank Act in October 2024.

-This rule will mandate banks and financial institutions to offer open banking APIs for the secure sharing of account data.
+This rule mandates financial institutions and payment providers to offer open banking APIs for the secure sharing of account data.

 How this impacts the industry?